oils-for-unix/oils/doc/ysh-tour.md

 ### Egg Expressions (YSH Regexes)

-*Eggex* is a language for regular expressions which is part of the YSH expression language.
-It translates to POSIX ERE syntax, for use with tools like `egrep`, `awk`, and `sed --regexp-extended` (GNU only).
+An *Eggex* is a type of YSH expression that denote regular expressions.
+They translate to POSIX ERE syntax, for use with tools like `egrep`, `awk`, and `sed --regexp-extended` (GNU only).

-It's designed to be readable and composable.
+They're designed to be readable and composable.
 Example:

     var D = / digit{1,3} /
     var ip_pattern = / D '.'
 D '.'
 D '.'
 D'.' /